 The Housing Recycling Program has been in existence since February 1989.
-Recycling containers for paper only, plastic, and cans are located on each floor of University Residence Halls.
+Recycling containers for paper only, plastic, and cans are located on each floor of the University Residence Halls.
 There are approximately 170 floors.
-Additionally, bins for aluminum cans, paper and plastic bottles are located throughout the Residence Halls in "common areas" such as lounges, vending rooms, TV rooms, computer rooms, libraries, lobby areas and laundry areas as well as in employee offices and employee break rooms.
+Additionally, bins for aluminum cans, paper and plastic bottles are located throughout the Residence Halls in "common areas" such as lounges, vending rooms, TV rooms, computer rooms, libraries, lobby areas, laundry areas as well as in employee offices and employee break rooms.

-Building Services Workers empty floor and public area recycling bins into 64-gallon tote containers located in a main collection site within each Residence Hall.
-From there, the material is collected and transported by the Facilities and Services Transportation Department (F&STD) to the University's Waste Transfer Station (WTS) for processing and marketing.
+The Building Services Workers empty floor and public area recycling bins into 64-gallon tote containers located in a main collection site within each Residence Hall.
+From there, the material is collected and transported by the Facilities & Services Waste Management

+Department (F&S WM) to the University's Waste Transfer Station (WTS) for processing and marketing.

 Annually, the Housing Recycling Office (HRO) coordinates a telephone book drive.
 At the end of each semester, HRO also conducts a salvage drive designed to divert clothing and other usable goods from the waste stream and the material is donated to local charities.
-In FY04 the HRO collected 16,940 pounds of clothing and food.
+In FY09 the HRO collected 21,540 pounds of clothing and food.

 HRO is also responsible for a recycling program for Family Housing.
 Family Housing has 2 apartment sites, one consisting of 201 units and the other of 780 units.
-Residents recycle cans, all types of paper, plastics #1 and #2, and cardboard.
-Materials from the larger sites are recycled using 22-yard roll off containers at four drop off sites.
+The residents recycle cans, all types of paper, plastics #1 and #2 and cardboard.
+Materials from the larger sites are recycled using 22-yard roll off containers at five drop off sites.

-Recycled materials from the smaller sites are collected using 64-gallon tote containers.
+Recycled materials from the smaller sites are collected by using 64-gallon tote containers.
 Cardboard is collected at all sites, too.
-In all, there are 5 sites that are available to the residents on this 100-acre tract.
+There are 5 sites that are available to the residents on the 780 unit tract.
 Again, all recycled material is collected and transported to the University's WTS for processing and marketing.

 HRO has recycling programs at 4 other Housing buildings that are not used for residence purposes.
-Though cardboard is a majority of the material recycled at Housing Food Stores, Housing Inventory, and the Illini Orange, all types of paper, and cans are also recycled.
+Though cardboard is a majority of the material recycled at Housing Food Stores and Housing Inventory, all types of paper, and cans are also recycled.
 The Family Housing Office mainly collects paper and cans.

 Paper from the academic and administrative buildings is collected by two different methods.
-At approximately 145 campus buildings paper is collected using 90 gallon Toters (Housing uses 64 gallon Toters) and is picked up by the F&STD.
-Another 80 of the largest campus buildings utilize 2 and 3 cubic yard front load containers that are picked up by F&STD as well.
+At approximately 150 campus buildings paper is collected using 90-gallon totters (Housing uses 64-gallon toters) and is picked up by the F&SWM.
+Another 80 of the largest campus buildings utilize 2 and 3 cubic yard front load containers that are picked up by F&SWM as well.
 Paper collected by either means is hauled to the University's WTS for processing and marketing.
-Paper and other materials have been baled at the University's WTS since the new addition began operation in November 1997.
+Paper and other materials have been baled at the University's WTS since the addition began operation in November 1997.

-The Toter route was implemented in 1995 and replaced 55 gallon drums that had been used since before the official announcement of the University's Campus-Wide Program in February, 1989.
-The use of front loader containers to collect paper began in the Fall of 1992.
+The totter route was implemented in 1995 and replaced 55-gallon drums that had been used since before the official announcement of the University's campus-wide program in February, 1989.
+The use of front loader containers to collect paper began in the fall of 1992.

-Housing Division uses 64-gallon tote containers to collect recycled paper, and other recyclable materials.
+The Housing Division uses 64-gallon tote containers to collect recycled paper, and other recyclable materials.
 Campus custodians haul all recycled materials from inside campus buildings and dump into outside containers.
-F&STD hauls all Housing recyclables including paper to the University WTS for processing and marketing.
+F&SWM hauls all Housing recyclables including paper to the University WTS for processing and marketing.